 Parents are often asking for me to help rehab their kid’s confidence and passion for the game.
 It’s sad and wrong and it speaks to the issues of the coach, not the kid.

-Be a private detective & see what experience your coach has
+Be a soccer detective & see what experience your coach has

 Another big issue parents should evaluate is the coach or trainers’ experience.